Younest9/kubernetes/README.md

 >- You can also add other aliases manually to your .bashrc file.
 >- You can also remove the aliases that you don't want to use.

-## SSH Tunneling

-If you want to access your kubernetes workloads using SSH, you can use SSH tunneling.

-You can check that in the [SSH-Tunneling.md](SSH%20Tunneling.md.md).

 Sources:
 - https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/